blue-triangle-tech/btt-swift-sdk/README.md

 For details about data usage check documentation [here](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_data_use_in_privacy_manifests)

-## App Launch Time
+## Launch Time

+BlueTriangle tracks app launch performance.
 Launch time refers to the duration it takes for an app to become ready for user interaction after it has been started.
+BlueTriangle automatically tracks both hot launch and cold launch.

-### Cold App Launch
+### Cold Launch

-   A Cold Launch occurs when the app is started from scratch, meaning it is not running in the background.
-This type of launch takes longer because the app's state needs to be initialized and all resources need to be loaded form disk.
+ A cold launch is launch when app process was already not in main memory.
+This can happen because iOS or user terminated your apps process or its first time launch after install/update/reboot.

-   The BlueTriangle SDK measures the cold launch latency, which is the time between the process start time to the foreground-active state.

-   So that The cold launch latency of an application refers to the time taken for methods like 'didFinishLaunchingWithOptions', 'applicationWillEnterForeground', and 'applicationDidBecomeActive' to execute
+ The BlueTriangle SDK measures the cold launch latency, which is the time between the process start time and end of 'applicationDidBecomeActive(_:)'.
+So that cold launch time is cumulative time taken to load the process and time taken by 'application(_:didFinishLaunchingWithOptions:)', 'applicationWillEnterForeground(_:)' and 'applicationDidBecomeActive(_:)'.

-### Hot App Launch
+### Hot Launch

-  A Hot Launch occurs when the app is already running in the background and is brought to the foreground.
-This type of launch is typically faster since the app's state is preserved in memory.
+  A hot launch is launch when app process was already in main memory.
+This can happen when user launches the app from the background.

-  The BlueTriangle SDK measures the cold launch latency, which is the time between receiving the UIApplicationWillEnterForegroundNotification to the UIApplicationDidBecomeActiveNotification.

-  So that hot launch latency of an application refers to the time taken for method  'applicationDidBecomeActive' to execute.
+  The BlueTriangle SDK measures the hot launch latency, which is the time between the end of 'applicationWillEnterForeground(_:)' and end of 'applicationDidBecomeActive(_:)'.
+So that hot launch time taken by 'applicationDidBecomeActive(_:)'.

-Since locking your device makes iOS treat the app is going to the background, and unlocking makes it treat the app is coming back to the foreground.
-So, locking and unlocking the device is considered a hot launch.
+  When user lock the device while app was on screen and unlocks it iOS gives background and forground notification.
+Hence unclocking followed by lock while app was active is tracked as Hot Launch

 You can disable it by setting "enableLaunchTime" configuration property to "false" during configuration. like